teiram/calypso-usb-addon/README.md

 # Description
 Based on the inexpensive HS8836A USB 2.0 hub, this add-on provides 4 extra USB ports to connect peripherals to the Calypso board.
 This could come handy to connect USB keyboards and mice or any other device supported by the Calypso firmware.

 It also provides a footprint to install 8MB of extra PSRAM.
 The PSRAM is addressed using QSPI and was tested to run properly at 108Mhz clock, what would allow to simulate a 8 bit SRAM at around 148 ns access time.
+Please take into account that version 0.1 has an error in the silk text and iBOM: The PSRAM to use is a ESP32-PSRAM64H.

 The board exposes a micro USB connector to connect to the RP2040 with an additional cable (male USB-C to male Micro-USB).
 But it would be more practical to solder a cable directly to the provided D+/D- pads on the board.
 You only need two wires for D+/D- since ground is common and the board powers the USB peripherals.